dwyl/learn-elixir/README.md

 ### *Atoms*

-Atoms are constants where their name is their own value (Some other languages call these Symbols)
+Atoms are constants where their name is their own value (some other languages call these Symbols).

 ```elixir
 iex> :hello